BLOG

 5) Better determination of issues through daily meetings.

-There exist a plethora of methods by which a company can adopt agile principles into its functioning.
+There exists a plethora of methods by which a company can adopt agile principles into its functioning.
 Most of them might come under the umbrella of the ones listed below.
 This does not imply that newer ways cannot be created or prove efficient.
-All organizations are different and hence a different approach would be suitable for them.
-Having that said, the most important Agile Security Testing methodologies are:
+All organizations are different, so a different approach would suit them.
+Having that said, the most essential Agile Security Testing methodologies are:

 1) Behaviour Driven Development (BDD)

-BDD improves communication among project stakeholders so that all members correctly understand each feature before the development process starts.
-There is continuous example-based communication between the developers, testers and business analysts.
-These examples are called scenarios which are written in a special format.
+BDD improves communication among project stakeholders so all members understand each feature correctly before the development process starts.
+The developers, testers, and business analysts communicate continuously using examples, which are called scenarios and written in a special format.

 Scenarios hold information on how a given feature should behave in different situations with different input parameters.
-These are called executable specifications as it comprises both specifications and inputs to the automated tests.
+These are called executable specifications, comprising both specifications and inputs to the automated tests.

 2) Acceptance Test-Driven Development (ATDD)